qgis/QGIS-Documentation/docs/server_manual/containerized_deployment.rst

 To check, type ``docker ps | grep qgis-server`` and you should see a line with **qgis-server**::

   CONTAINER ID     IMAGE           COMMAND                  CREATED          STATUS           PORTS                            NAMES
   4de8192da76e     qgis-server     "/tini -- /home/qgis…"   3 seconds ago    Up 2 seconds     0.0.0.0:5555->5555/tcp           qgis-server

 Usable sample
 -------------

-As the server is only accepting fastcgi connections, you have to have an HTTP server that handles this protocol.
+As the server is only accepting fastcgi connections, you need an HTTP server that handles this protocol.
 To do so we have to create a simple Nginx configuration file and start a Nginx image.